 Non-contributory periods, such as periods when invalidity pension or temporary work incapacity benefit were paid, full-time university courses attendance (on condition of graduation), and conscript service or periods served as enlisted, mobilised or prisoner of war are counted when calculating old-age pensions and old-age pensions granted at a reduced standard age.

-In the public pension system, the amount of old-age pension is calculated on the basis of the contribution period achieved along the applicant's career, the level of income that was used to calculate social insurance contributions, and the value of a pension point.
-Since 1 July 2018 the value of a pension point is RON 1,100 and will increase to RON 1,265 from 1 September 2019.
+In the public pension system, the amount of old-age pension is calculated on the basis of the contribution period achieved along the applicant's career, the level of income that was used to calculate social insurance contributions, and the value of a pension point (i.e. RON 1,442 since September 2020).